TimNiklasWitte/Implementing-ANNs-with-TensorFlow-WiSe-2021-22-/Homework 09/README.md

 ![alt text](./WGAN/GeneratedCandles.png)

 ## Tricks and take home messages
-- The generator must be strong than the discriminator (critic).
+- The generator must be "strong" i.e. containing more layers than the discriminator (critic).
-- Sometimes train generator more than discriminator (critic) -> skip training discriminator (critic) (in this case)
+- Sometimes train the generator "more" than the discriminator (critic) -> skip training discriminator (critic) (in this case)
-- No bias for generator
+- No bias for the generator